mjopenglsdl/small3d/README.md

 In order to build the engine, please see the instructions below, depending on your operating system.

-Precompiled versions of the engine for some systems are also available on [conan.io](https://www.conan.io/source/small3d/1.0.4/coding3d/stable) and more will be added soon.
+Precompiled versions of the engine are also available on [conan.io](https://www.conan.io/source/small3d/1.0.4/coding3d/stable).
 [Here's an example](https://github.com/coding3d/small3d-conan-example) of how to compile the sample game, deploying the engine from there.
 It is very fast and simple.

+The engine is also available on [cppan](https://cppan.org/pvt.coding3d.small3d).
+An example of how it can be used from there can be found [here](https://github.com/cppan/small3d_example) and is, once again, very fast and simple.

 Compatibility
 -------------